Dexvoo/dexms/README.md

 # DexMS

 This is my first converted map from Assetto Corsa to FiveM, Feel free to download and enjoy.
-This rescourse is optimised with no phyical memory warnings when the resource is started.
+This resource is optimised with no phyical memory warnings when the resource is started.

 # Instructions
 Put `ensure dexms` in your server.cfg